revengenowstudio/map_tutorial/README.md

 # map_tutorial
-This is a Final Alert 2 (included enhancement and RN specification) tutorial document repository .
+This is a Final Alert 2 (including enhancement and RN specification) tutorial document repository .